 - Replacement Hospital opens: November 2023.

 Photos, Videos and Virtual Tours

-- Click here for the Austin State Hospital construction update video.
+- Click here for the Austin State Hospital construction video.

 - Open House Presentation (PDF)

 - Click here for a 3D virtual tour.

 - View a map of the construction areas on campus (PDF).

 Kerrville State Hospital

 Kerrville State Hospital is planning to renovate existing campus buildings and add 70-maximum security unit beds.
 Learn more from this video.

 - $30.5 million for design and renovation